kientufts/Backpropagation-algorithm-for-neural-networks/README.md

 ## Data

 We have two datasets.
 The [first](https://github.com/kientufts/Backpropagation-algorithm-for-neural-networks/blob/master/838.arff) captures the 8-3-8 network example data from [1].
-The [second](https://github.com/kientufts/Backpropagation-algorithm-for-neural-networks/blob/master/optdigits_train.arff) is a digit recognition dataset1.
+The [second](https://github.com/kientufts/Backpropagation-algorithm-for-neural-networks/blob/master/optdigits_train.arff) is a digit recognition dataset.
+(More info [here](https://archive.ics.uci.edu/ml/machine-learning-databases/))
 For this project we have already split the data into [train](https://github.com/kientufts/Backpropagation-algorithm-for-neural-networks/blob/master/optdigits_train.arff) and [test](https://github.com/kientufts/Backpropagation-algorithm-for-neural-networks/blob/master/optdigits_test.arff) portions.

+## Network structure and the backpropagation algorithm

 ## References